AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * CARB: Your target value for carbohydrate intake, in terms of milligrams.
 The target value must be a positive integer.
 * FATS: Your target value for fats intake, in terms of milligrams.
 The target value must be a positive integer.

+You can create one or multiple nutrient goals at once with this command.

 **Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FATS) must be present!**

-You can create one or multiple nutrient goals at once with this command.
+**Note: A diet goal cannot be healthy and unhealthy at the same time!**

+**Note: No repetitions are allowed for the diet goal of the same nutrient and the same time span.**

+**Note: The target value for a weekly goal must be greater than the target value of a daily goal of the same nutrient!**

 **Examples:**

-* `set-diet-goal WEEKLY calories/500 fats/600` Creates multiple 2 nutrient goals: calories and fats.
+* `set-diet-goal WEEKLY calories/500 fats/600` Creates multiple 2 nutrient goals if they have not been created: calories and fats.

-* `set-diet-goal DAILY calories/500` Creates a single calories goal.
+* `set-diet-goal DAILY calories/500` Creates a single calories goal if goal is not created.

 ---